This is Cristina

 Frances Ha is called Cristina in this Chilean generational comedy produced by Salma Hayek and directed by Gonzalo Maza, screenwriter of A Fantastic Woman and Gloria.
 Maza is renowned as one of the great screenwriters of Latin American cinema.

 Cristina and Susana have been best friends since high school.
-But now, when they are over 30 years old, they are getting a wake-up call.
-Cristina has just divorced and is not prepared for her new bachelorhood; Susana returns to live again in her mother’s house.
-Because of a fight, they drift apart and now both of them, separated, will have to deal with a long list of selfish, self-centered, and egotistical men around them.
+But now, at over 30 years of age, they are getting a wake-up call.
+Cristina has just gone through a divorce and is not prepared for her new bachelorhood, while Susana returns to live at her mother’s house.
+When the women fight and drift, they must deal with a long list of selfish, self-centered, and egotistical men on their own.

 With beautiful black and white cinematography inspired by the films of John Cassavetes and Jim Jarmusch, which Maza has cited as references, This is Cristina makes clear that Maza is as talented a director as he is a screenwriter.